Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Constant carrying capacity: mean-field analysis and Moran process

 Since the model is defined as a finite Markov chain with absorbing boundaries, see Eqs.~\eqref{eq:Moran} and \eqref{eq:Moranrates}, its final state unavoidably corresponds to the fixation of one strain and the extinction of the other, i.e. the population eventually ends up in either the state $(N_R,N_S)=(N,0)$ or $(N_R,N_S)=(0,N)$ ~\cite{Pinsky2011-px,antal_fixation_2006,blythe_stochastic_2007,Ewens}.
 This means that, strictly, the finite population does not admit stable coexistence: when it exists, $x^*$ is metastable~\cite{assaf2017,MA10,AM10}.
 In fact, while it is guaranteed that eventually only one of the strains will finally survive, fixation can occur after a very long time and can follow a long-term coexistence of the strains, as suggested by the MF analysis of the regime with $\nu_T\gg 1$.
 It is thus relevant to study under which circumstances there is \emph{long-lived coexistence} of the strains.

 The evolutionary dynamics is characterised by the fixation probability of the strain $R$, here denoted by~$\phi$.
 This is the probability that a population, consisting initially of a fraction $x_0$ of $R$ bacteria, is eventually taken over by the strain $R$.\\ A related quantity is the unconditional mean fixation time (MFT), here denoted by $\tau$, which is the average time for the fixation of either species to occur.

 In what follows, we study how the $R$ fixation probability $\phi(\nu_T)$ and the MFT $\tau(\nu_T)$ vary with the average switching rate of the $T$-EV for different values of $K_0$, $\delta_T$, and $s$ (treated as parameters), and determine when there is long-lived coexistence of the strains.

-In the limits $\nu_T \to 0, \infty$, we can use the well-known properties of the Moran model~\cite{antal_fixation_2006,Ewens,traulsen_stochastic_2008} to obtain $\phi(\nu_T)$ and $\tau(\nu_T)$ from their Moran approximation (MA) counterparts $\phi_{\rm MA}(N)$ and $\tau_{\rm MA}(N)$, which are respectively the $R$ fixation probability and mean fixation time in the associated Moran process for a population of constant size $N$; see Sec.~SM2 in \cite{SM}.
+In the limits $\nu_T \to 0, \infty$, we can use the well-known properties of the Moran model~\cite{antal_fixation_2006,Ewens,traulsen_stochastic_2008} to obtain $\phi(\nu_T)$ and $\tau(\nu_T)$ from their Moran approximation (MA) counterparts{, denoted by} $\phi_{\rm MA}(N)$ and $\tau_{\rm MA}(N)$, which are respectively the $R$ fixation probability and mean fixation time in the associated Moran process for a population of constant size $N$; see Sec.~SM3 the appendix.